japerk/nltk-trainer/README.rst

 Analyzing Tagger Coverage
 -------------------------

 The ``analyze_tagger_coverage.py`` script will run a part-of-speech tagger on a corpus to determine how many times each tag is found.
+Example output can be found in `Analyzing Tagged Corpora and NLTK Part of Speech Taggers <http://streamhacker.com/2011/03/23/analyzing-tagged-corpora-nltk-part-speech-taggers/>`_.

 Here's an example using the NLTK default tagger on the treebank corpus::
 	``python analyze_tagger_coverage.py treebank``